 Amtrak Route Guides

-Several years ago, Amtrak produced route guides about the communities the train stops at or rolls through, which can add a little education to the communities you pass through.
-While they are a little outdated, they are still cool.
+Several years ago, Amtrak produced route guides about the communities the train stops at or rolls through.
+These guides can educate travelers about the communities they pass through.
+While they are a bit outdated, they are still cool.

 If that interests you, you can find those route guides here that you can print out or download to your device.